rustinphares/pdf2htmlEXwiki/FAQ.md

   - Find bugs and report them.
  - Please consider [making a donation](http://coolwanglu.github.com/pdf2htmlEX/donate.html).

+### <div id="install-windows">How to install pdf2htmlEX on Windows</div>
+ - There is no binary package so far, so do not expect an easy click-and-install.
+There are 2 options:
+  - Install Linux in a virtual machine, then install pdf2htmlEX
+  - Build the source through Cygwin (recommended) or MinGW
+ - If you can help maintain binary packages for Windows, or at least find an easy way to do this, please contact me.

 ## Pitfalls

 ### <div id="compile">I cannot compile pdf2htmlEX</div>